 Yes, it is.
 So long as that works for you.

-If you practice 16:8 intermittent fasting, the likelihood is you might skip either breakfast or dinner.
+If you practice 16:8 intermittent fasting, you’ll probably either skip breakfast or dinner.
 There’s no problem there.

 You can do that with 1 meal a day or 6+ meals a day — lots of meal structures have been shown to work.
 Whatever fits your lifestyle — and your chosen intermittent fasting schedule — best is just fine and dandy.